 # python manage.py etl –map {all or connector}

-It will start the data term switching phase for all connectors or just one specified.
-Essential to have the file in PSA.
+It will start the data term switching phases for all connectors or just one specified.
+This is why it is essential to have the file in PSA.
 Otherwise, the system will display a warning:

 The reset option will reset the control for all or a specific connector to the switching phase and the next phase